apify/apify-sdk-js/packages/actor-scraper/jsdom-scraper/README.md

 - ##### **`log: Object`**

 An object containing logging functions, with the same interface as provided by the [`crawlee.utils.log`](https://crawlee.dev/api/core/class/Log) object in Crawlee.
-The log messages are written directly to the actor run log, which is useful for monitoring and debugging.
+The log messages are written directly to the Actor run log, which is useful for monitoring and debugging.
 Note that `log.debug()` only logs messages if the **Debug log** input setting is set.

   Example: